 Electronics kits are often on huge sales during the Prime Day time frame.
 Companies such as Elegoo often have significant sales on Arduino starter sets or robots you can build yourself.
 We also expect to see some Raspberry Pi accessories or kits on sale during this time.

 If you see a good sale, Prime Day might be a great time to get a new display.
-A good deal on a 144 Hz or faster, 1080p display that’s 27 inches or larger is one that’s less than $200.
+A good deal on a 144 Hz or faster, 1080p display that’s 27 inches or larger is one that’s less than $200 and a name brand.
 If you’re looking for 4K, 60 Hz, a price under $250 is great.

 Gaming Mice and Keyboards